US economy shrank 0.9% last quarter, its 2nd straight drop

 But since then, the combination of mounting prices and higher borrowing costs have taken a toll.
 The Labor Department’s consumer price index skyrocketed 9.1% in June from a year earlier, a pace not matched since 1981.
 And despite widespread pay raises, prices are surging faster than wages.
 In June, average hourly earnings, after adjusting for inflation, slid 3.6% from a year earlier, the 15th straight year-over-year drop.

-The inflation surge and fear of a recession have eroded consumer confidence and stirred public anxiety about the economy, which is sending frustratingly mixed signals.
-And with the November midterm elections nearing, Americans’ discontent has diminished President Joe Biden’s public approval ratings and increased the likelihood that the Democrats will lose control of the House and Senate.
+Spending on goods like appliances and furniture, which had soared while Americans were sheltering at home early in the pandemic, dropped at a 4.4% rate last quarter.
+Bit spending on services like airline trips and dinners out rose at a 4.1% rate, indicating that millions of consumers are venturing out more.

+Before accounting for surging prices, the economy actually grew at a 7.8% annual pace in the April-June quarter.
+But inflation wiped out that gain and then some and produced a negative GDP number.

-Consumer spending is still growing.
-But Americans are losing confidence: Their assessment of economic conditions six months from now has reached its lowest point since 2013, according to the Conference Board, a research group.
+Against that backdrop, Americans are losing confidence.
+Their assessment of economic conditions six months from now has reached its lowest point since 2013, according to the Conference Board, a research group.

 Recession risks have been growing as the Fed’s policymakers have pursued a campaign of rate hikes that will likely extend into 2023.
 The Fed’s hikes have already led to higher rates on credit cards and auto loans and to a doubling of the average rate on a 30-year fixed mortgage in the past year, to 5.5.
 Home sales, which are especially sensitive to interest rate changes, have tumbled.